Fairness Amidst Non-IID Graph Data: A Literature Review: Quantifying Graph Unfairness

 \subsection{Graph Individual Fairness Notions}

-The first line of fairness definitions, \textit{graph individual fairness}, captures any unfairness following the principle that similarly situated nodes should be treated similarly~\cite{dwork2012fairness}.
-Formally, this objective can be formulated as the Lipschitz property and fairness is achieved iff:
+\textit{Graph individual fairness} quantifies the idea that similarly situated nodes should be treated similarly~\cite{dwork2012fairness}.
+The graph based defintion was proposed by ~\cite{kang2020inform} as satisfying the equation:

-where $L$ is the Lipschitz constant, $D(\cdot)$ and $D'(\cdot)$ are corresponding functions used to measure the dissimilarty in input space, \textit{e.g.,} nodes $V$, and output space, \textit{e.g.,} outcomes of the graph function $f(\cdot)$, respectively.
+where $L$ is the Lipschitz constant, $D(\cdot)$ and $D'(\cdot)$ are corresponding functions used to measure the dissimilarity in input and output spaces, \textit{e.g.,} nodes $V$ and outcomes $f(\cdot)$, respectively.

-The seminal work on graph based individual fairness is the notion proposed in~\cite{kang2020inform}.
-This Lipschitz property based definition constructs its node-node similarity by two different similarity measures, \textit{i.e.,} Jaccard index and cosine similarity, and the Laplacian matrix of its node-node similarity matrix is further constructed.
+This Lipschitz-based definition constructs its node-node similarity by two different similarity measures, \textit{i.e.}, Jaccard index, and cosine similarity, and the Laplacian matrix of its node-node similarity matrix is further constructed.
 The overall bias of predictions of a graph model is then measured by the trace of a quadratic form of the graph model results.

-More recently, \cite{dong2021individual} extend the similarly treated principle to a ranking perspective, requiring similar rankings in the input and output space instead.
-This circumvents the necessity of identifying similarity functions, \textit{e.g.,} distance metrics, as well as comparison between two different similarity functions, leading to a natural calibration across individuals when evaluating bias at the individual level.

-A clustering-based individual graph fairness notion has also been proposed in~\cite{gupta2021protecting}.
+More recently, \cite{wang2024individual} further extends this idea to ranking problems, requiring similar rankings in the input and output space instead.
+This circumvents the necessity of identifying Lipschitz constant, leading to a natural calibration across individuals when evaluating bias at the individual level.
+Furthermore, their work introduces a novel framework to address intergroup differences in individual fairness constraints, thereby achieving both individual and group fairness by minimizing such disparities across subgroups.
+In addition, a clustering-based individual graph fairness notion has also been proposed in~\cite{gupta2021protecting}.
 Central to this fairness criterion is the notion of a \textit{representation graph}, where two nodes are interconnected if they share salient characteristics, reflecting representation of each other's viewpoint in different clusters.
 From the individual fairness viewpoint, this criterion protects individual interests by considering the graph clustering to be fair when each individual's neighbors are approximately proportionally represented in all of the different clusters.